VaZark/trails-in-the-sand/content/django/drf/custom_validations.md

 `validate()` checks the fields and then runs the class level validations.
 We can raise errors with `ValidationError`.
 Custom validations are run with `validate_<field_name>(self)` for fields and in the `validate()` for the class-level validations.

+## Context for serializers

+Occasionally serializers might need additional data to perform custom / overridden operations.
+We can set via the *context* argument of any serializer instance.
+The context param conventionally takes a dictionary as input.

 ### Additonal context for nested serializers

 Nested serializers are evaluated before the current serializer.
 Occasionally, a child serializer might need to look up and use a parent serializer's fields or some other related data.